Pixellot/data-api-docs/docs/data-api/guides/data-api-breakdown-runs-pipeline-interface.md

 * processing - Event is logging
 * completed - Logging has been successfully completed
 * failed - Logging has been failed
-* file_ready - Json file successfully created
+* file_ready - JSON file successfully created
-* file_failed - Failed to generate json file
+* file_failed - Failed to generate JSON file

 ---